puppetlabs/puppetlabs-mysql/README.md

 This example shows how to do a minimal installation of a Percona server on a CentOS system.
 This sets up the Percona server, client, and bindings (including Perl and Python bindings).
 You can customize this usage and update the version as needed.

-This usage has been tested on Puppet 4.4 / CentOS 7 / Percona Server 5.7.
+This usage has been tested on Puppet 4.4, 5.5 and 6.3.0 / CentOS 7 / Percona Server 5.7.

 **Note:** The installation of the yum repository is not part of this package and is here only to show a full example of how you can install.